 The Fellows rotated responsibility for the weekly meetings, which soon proved challenging to coordinate.
 So in 1662, the Royal Society hired Boyle's assistant, Robert Hooke, as the Curator of Experiments, in which role he was responsible for devising and running the weekly research experiences.
 In 1665, the Society began publishing its journal, Philosophical Transactions of the Royal Society of London, which described not only the events at the weekly meetings but the results of scientific investigations of its members outside the weekly meetings (see our Understanding Scientific Journals and Articles module).

 The Royal Society set the stage for the modern professional society, officially recognizing the importance of the community in building scientific knowledge.
-Within the sciences, math, and engineering fields, there are many thousands of professional societies all over the world.
-An individual scientist may belong to one or many, depending on his or her field, the variety of their interests, and the length of time they have been working as a scientist.
+Within the sciences, math, and engineering fields there are many thousands of professional societies all over the world.
+Individual scientists may belong to one or many, depending on their field, the variety of their interests, and the length of time they have been working as a scientist.
 For all scientists who wish to practice science, becoming a member of a professional society is an important step that gives them access to a community of peers from whom they can both learn and seek feedback on their own work.